catalyst-fp7/documents/interoperability/interoperability.md

 *Inheritance*: the `@type` argument in JSON-LD corresponds to a RDF class.
 It may be a subclass of the RDF class you expect.
 Similarly, every property may be a subproperty of the RDF property you expect.
 The JSON-LD `@context` will give you the ontology specifications; a RDF database can use the ontologies to answer sparql queries specified using known superclasses.

 However, one goal of this specification is that tools should participate in the ecosystem without RDF machinery.
 So compliant tools SHOULD give multiple values for the `@type` parameters when appropriate, so that at least one comes from the catalyst classes specified in this document.
-This does not, however, solve the problem of subproperties; these should be avoided for this reason.
+However, since there is no syntactical support for multiple property names directly in JSON-LD data, external tool developers should avoid introducing subproperties that are not part of this specification.

 *Inverses*: Some RDF properties define inverses: for example `sioc:creator_of owl:inverseOf sioc:has_creator` (in other words, the fact that some user is the author of a Post in SIOC can be defined inside the Post object, or inside the user object).
 Some of those inverse are not specified in the ontology, such as `dcterms:isPartOf` and `dcterms:hasPart`.
 (We will define a subproperty to specify this.)
 The list of such inverses is short, and well specified in the ontology documents.
 Tools that receive JSON-LD from a catalyst platform are expected to interpret either of those relationships as implying the other.